 Each theme outlines a number of objectives, strategic indicators and strategies.
-The Plan will be reviewed annually and each year and progress reported to Council on a quarterly basis.
+The Plan will be reviewed annually and each year an Annual Action Plan will be developed, and progress reported to Council on a quarterly basis.

 The Plan has been prepared in accordance with the Local Government Act 2020, the Local Government Regulations 2020, Public Health and Wellbeing Act 2008, and the Public Health and Wellbeing Regulations 2019 including having regard to the Victorian Public Health and Wellbeing Plan 2019-2023.